CriticalMoments/CMSaasStarter/README.md

   - Note: if you add any dynamic content to the main marketing page, pricing page or blog, be sure to set `prerender = false` in the appropriate `+page.ts` file.
 These are currently pre-rendered and served as static assets for performance reasons, but that will break if you add server side rending requirements.
 - Update SEO content
   - Update title and meta description tags for every public page.
 We include generic ones using your site name (PUBLIC_SITE_NAME), but the more specific these are the better.
-  - This done automatically for blog posts from `posts.json`
+  - This done automatically for blog posts from `posts.json` metadata
 - Style
-  - Create a new DaisyUI Theme matching your brand
+  - Create a new DaisyUI Theme matching your brand or use one of the built in themes from DaisyUI (see `tailwind.config.js`)
-  - Update `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
+  - Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory
   - The Authentication UI should automatically update based on your DaisyUI style, but check out the login in pages, and further design tweaks can be made in `src/routes/(marketing)/login/login_config.ts` (see [Auth UI](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui#customization) for options).
 - Functionality
   - Add actual SaaS functionality!
   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
-  - Add APIs and database tables as needed to deliver you product.
+  - Add API endpoints and database tables as needed to deliver your SaaS product.

 ## Icons